lindenb/jvarkit/docs/VcfIn.md

 ```

 Please note that variant 1	11167517 is not flagged because is alternate allele is not contained in 'bad.vcf'

 ### History

+ *  2018-08-31: database must be specified with '-D'.
+ContigName conversion applied for tabix/tribble data.
  *  2015-02-24: rewritten. all files must be sorted: avoid to sort on disk.
 Support for tabix.
 Option -A
  *  2015-01-26: changed option '-v' to option '-i' (-v is for version)
  *  2014: Creation